Managing Attendance Policy

 - After any event which may impact on the employee’s ability to return to work

 9.4 If there is any suggestion at any point that contacting an employee may not be appropriate, managers should seek advice from their local HR Team.
-Meetings should be arranged to take place at a location which accounts for the needs of the employee, but should normally take place in work wherever possible.
+Meetings should be arranged to take place at a location which accounts for the needs of the employee, but should normally take place in work.
+In certain circumstances, it may also be appropriate for the meeting to be held remotely via video rather than requiring the employee to travel, for example for keeping in touch meetings where someone is off long term and travel would be difficult for them.

 9.5 Further information, including guidance on carrying out these meetings, is contained in the Guidance – Managing Long-Term/Ongoing Absence.